cporter1/html-templating/README.md

-This is a Nodejs website using react and sql.
+This is a Nodejs website using handelbars.